BhukyaSuchitha/BookStore-API/README.md

 ### Book Endpoints

 - `GET /books`: Get the list of all books.
+Add the params like title, author,genre and stock availability(true/false) for filtersing the books

 - `GET /books/:id`: Get a specific book by its ID.